aevyrie/tolstack/README.md

 ## Overview

 [Tolerance analysis](https://en.wikipedia.org/wiki/Tolerance_analysis) is used in Mechanical Engineering to quantify the accumulated dimensional variation in assemblies of parts.
 This is used to define part tolerances, and later verify that manufacturer processes are statistically capable of producing parts to this tolerance spec.
 Generally, the goal is to specify the widest possible tolerances to minimize scrap while ensuring any combination of parts within these tolerances still fit together and function.
-GD&T is commonly used as the languge to express three-dimensional tolerances.
+GD&T (ASME Y14.5) is commonly used as the languge to express three-dimensional tolerances.

 ### 1D Tolerance Analysis